dotneet/devneko-image-proxy/README.md

 ## Accessing an image

-You can access the image via API gateway like this:
+You can access an image via API gateway like this:

 ```
 https://xxxxxxxx.execute-api.ap-northeast-1.amazonaws.com/latest/path.jpg?w=640&h=480